 Based on the manner and frequency of computer use, eyewear can be designed to help focus the eyes and reduce strain while using the computer.
 Vision therapy is another treatment that can help an individual build their focusing power and boost those deficiencies that often cause CVS.

 Other practical steps—such as monitor placement and timed breaks—can help prevent CVS before it starts.
 “I recommend five-minute breaks on the hour to go get a glass of water,” explains Dr. Bazan.
 “Not only will you stay hydrated—dry eyes can be a component—you’ll also give your eyes a break.”

-Just as with TV, computer use should be timed according to age (see the chart below for guidelines).
-Remember the old adage, all things in moderation, and apply it here too.
+As with TV viewing, computer use should be timed according to age (see the chart below for guidelines).
+Remember the old adage, all things in moderation, and apply it to all digital devices.

 Keep the monitor clean and use a glare-reducing monitor filter.

 Every hour, have your child take a 10-minute break from the computer (the same goes for you).

 The computer screen should be 20-24 inches from your child’s face (ditto for mom and dad).
 And, his or her feet need to touch the floor.
 There should be a slight downward angle from face to screen.